-Based on recent changes to regulations, updated internet links, and revised reporting guidelines, all portions of this report have been updated.
-The FAIRS Country Report summarizes the rules and regulations governing the import of food and agricultural products in South Africa.
+The FAIRS Annual Country Report has been updated and summarizes the rules and regulations governing the import of food and agricultural products in South Africa.
 This report should be read in conjunction with the FAIRS Export Certificate Report to gain a thorough grasp of South African laws, standards, and import requirements.
+Important updates include South Africa's new Maximum Residue Limits for pesticide residues, continued consideration of new food labelling regulation, a reduction in restrictions on plant-based meat alternatives, and the proposed new Plant Health Bill.